compose-generator/ccom/docs/docs/usage.md

 - `python`
 - more to come ...

-If you did not found your language on the list, you can set the comment identifiers by hand.
+If you did not find your language in the list, you can set the comment identifiers by hand.
 Here is an example: <br>
 `ccom --data ./test-data.json --line-comment-iden "//" --block-comment-iden-open "/*" --block-comment-iden-close "*/" ./test-file.java`

 ## Switch compilers